Gooner-Jones/Microsoft-Fabric-ZedaFleet-Analysis-Project/README.md

 ## Final Thoughts

 By following this framework, Zeda Fleet builds a scalable, automated, and business-aligned analytics pipeline.
 Using Microsoft Fabric + Medallion Architecture, the company gains a single source of truth for fleet insights—supporting strategic planning, operational efficiency, and external compliance reporting.

+---
+# About Me
+Hi, I'm Neo Jones — a Microsoft Certified Fabric Analytics Engineer and Microsoft Certified Fabric Data Engineer Associate with a growing passion for data engineering.
+I thrive on solving real-world problems using SQL, and I'm especially excited about the capabilities of Microsoft Fabric.
+From building data pipelines to exploring insights in the Lakehouse, I enjoy every part of working with data inside this evolving ecosystem.

+This portfolio reflects my journey into the tech field, showcasing my hands-on projects, SQL skills, and curiosity-driven learning.
+Outside of work and code, I’m a proud single dad and a lifelong Arsenal supporter (yes, even through the tough seasons!).